irishcoders/yoga4moms/README.md

 - Successfully tested form GET and POST functionality.
 - Debugged code using inspect element to fine-tune styling.
 - Conducted extensive responsiveness testing across various devices.
+- Tested using LightHouse to determine Assesibility, Performance and SEO.
 - Implemented masonry layout for the gallery and tested for consistency.
 - Verified correct linkage of footer elements to social media sites.

-## Validator Testing
+## Debugging

-- HTML code was validated using the W3C validator and passed without errors.
+- HTML code was validated using the [W3C validator](<https://validator.w3.org/nu/#textarea>) and passed without errors.
-- CSS code was validated using the Jigsaw validator and found to be error-free.
+- CSS code was validated using the [Jigsaw validator](<https://jigsaw.w3.org/css-validator/validator>) and found to be error-free.

-## Known Issues
+## Unfixed Bugs

 - Ongoing work to refine media queries for optimal homepage header display on smaller and medium screens.

 ## Deployment

-- The website was deployed to GitHub Pages:
+  The website was deployed to GitHub Pages using the following steps:

-  1. Navigated to the GitHub repository's Settings tab.
+  1. Navigate to the GitHub repository's Settings tab.
-  2. Selected the Master Branch as the source for deployment.
+  2. Select the Master Branch as the source for deployment.
-  3. The deployment was confirmed with a ribbon display.
+  3. The deployment will be confirmed with a ribbon display.

 Visit the live site here: [Yoga4Moms Online](https://irishcoders.github.io/yogamomsonline/)